 Potpourri is widely available in stores, but it rarely smells as great as the homemade version.
 Thinly slice apples and oranges and bake 250 degrees Fahrenheit until dry.
 Allow the fruit slices to cool, then mix with cinnamon, anise, and clove.
 Fill a nice glass or porcelain bowl with the potpourri or set several small containers around your home.

-An important part of removing bad odors involves having optimal indoor air quality. [company_name] offers services for air filtration, air conditioning, and HVAC maintenance as well as dehumidifying services to improve the air and the health of those who breathe it.
+An important part of removing bad odors involves having optimal indoor air quality.
+Air Tech of Central Florida offers services for air filtration, air conditioning, and HVAC maintenance as well as dehumidifying services to improve the air and the health of those who breathe it.
 Contact Us today to discuss what we can do for your home.